 - Spotted lanternfly is a priority species for Tualatin SWCD.
 If identified within Washington County, a specially trained crew can verify the observation.

 What you can do about it:

 - If you think you’ve found spotted lanternfly in Oregon, please report it to the Oregon Invasive Species Hotline.

 - SLF is not currently in Oregon, but it will likely feed on a tree of heaven first.
 Mapping tree of heaven locations gives experts a head start in case SLF does arrive in our region.

 - Adult insects are present from July to December and egg masses are visible from September through April.

 - SLF does not fly long distances, but it is a hitchhiker.
 Adults can hitchhike in vehicles, trains, or shipping containers.
-Egg masses are attached to hard, smooth surfaces that are then transported to new areas.
+Egg masses are attached to hard, smooth surfaces that can be transported to new areas.
 If you are traveling from an area where SLF is present, closely inspect any materials before they are moved.

-Despite its unique appearance, SLF is sometimes confused with other insects.
+SLF is sometimes confused with other insects despite its unique appearance.
 Use this guide to identify SLF.